 You can change the code as often as you need to for security.
 One benefit of digital locks is that they can’t be picked, and they often have lifetime warranties in case someone damages them by force.
 This makes for another very secure lock option.

-Go up another security level, and you’ll get an electronic lock.
+Go up another security level, and you’ll get an No products found..
 Instead of a keypad, these locks require your fingerprint to open them.
 You can program the system to recognize and open for the fingerprints of all your family members, for example.
 Some also offer keypad or key options as an alternative to fingerprints.

 Although they’re very secure, these locks often cost a lot, and you might need to pay for professional installation.
 If you’re very concerned about security, though, an electronic lock can be worth the investment.